Syncplay/syncplay/README.md

 ### Getting started with Syncplay on Linux

-* [Instructions not written yet.]
+1. Ensure that you have up to date version of `mplayer2` installed.

+2. Download Syncplay tarball from https://github.com/Uriziel/syncplay/downloads and run "make install".

+3. Open the media file you wish to play with `syncplay`, e.g. using "Open with...")

+4. Enter configuration settings (see "Configuration window", below).
+Ensure that you are on the same server and room as your fellow viewers.

+5. Playing, pausing and seeking from within the MPC-HC instance should now be synchronised with everyone else in the same 'room'.

 ### Opening a media file with Syncplay

-Opening a file with `syncplayClient` will automatically run Syncplay and load the file through MPC-HC on Windows or mplayer on Linux.
+Opening a file with `syncplayClient` (`Syncplay` on Linux) will automatically run Syncplay and load the file through MPC-HC on Windows or mplayer2 on Linux.

 ### Configuration window
 The configuration window allows for various settings to be configured prior to Syncplay starting.